Wonderful service from start to finish.

 Your disclosure must be in the public interest, meaning that it could affect other peoples’ lives and wellbeing.
 It is unlikely that personal grievances such as bullying and harassment will meet the criteria of a qualifying disclosure, and so it may not be covered by laws that protect whistleblowers.
 If your issue is of a more personal nature, it’s best to report it through your employer’s grievance policies.

 If your disclosure meets the above requirements, then it will count as a qualifying disclosure for the purposes of whistleblowing legislation.

 In order for your disclosure to become protected it has to be made to one of the following:

 - your employer (usually at a managerial level);

 - persons prescribed by an order of the Secretary of State

 The idea of whistleblowing in the face of serious wrong-doing is a daunting one.
 It may need courage to come forward and be counted, but the law is there to protect you if you choose to make a disclosure.

 It is important that you contact an experienced solicitor before making a disclosure to ascertain what your options are.
-You can find out more detail on whether you have a whistleblowing claim here.
-Alternatively, to discuss how we can support you, contact us on 023 8071 7717 or email firstname.lastname@example.org.
+To discuss how we can support you, contact us on 023 8071 7717 or email firstname.lastname@example.org.